bryantdo/LightsCameraAction/README.md

 To use this plugin, if your pom.xml file has been appropriately edited, simply compile using Maven within your IDE (Netbeans in our case).
 This will generate your plugin Jar file, and copy it to the appropriate mmplugins location.
 Then, launch Micro-Manager and select "LightsCameraAction" from the Micro-Manager plugins menu.
 (Note: If your menu is empty, you probably have a mismatch between the version of Java used to generate the plugin Jar file and the version of Java used to launch Micro-Manager.)

+##Quick-Start Guide
+To get this working ASAP:
+1. Download and install Micro-Manager (https://www.micro-manager.org/)
+2. Download and install Java SDK for your platform (http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html), preferentially Java version 1.7 but newer versions /should/ work, as long as the caveats uner Assumptions, above, are heeded.
+Specifically, the versions of java used to compile the plugin, and run Micro-Manager, must match.
+3. Download and install NetBeans (https://netbeans.org/)
+4. Clone this repository with the command git clone https://github.com/bryantdo/LightsCameraAction.git
+5. Open NetBeans, then file menu -> open project -> open the cloned git repo
+6. Verify Micro-Manager install directory (line 12 in pom.xml, included with repo)
+7. Clean and build
+8. Launch Micro-Manager, plugins menu -> select LightsCamreaAction

 ##Plugin Functions
 Here we discuss each component of the plugin.